tiagoprn/pydo/README.md

 ```

-## Potential enhancements
+## Future enhancements

+### Application

-- `PATCH /user`: implement current password confirmation and new password confirmation (2nd time to check their are equal)
+- `PATCH /user`: implement current password confirmation and new password confirmation (2nd time to check their must be equal)

 - implement user removal